Bupivacaine liposome (Injection route)

 Uses of This Medicine:

 Bupivacaine liposome injection is used to relieve pain after surgery.
-It belongs to the family of medicines called local anesthetics.
-This medicine prevents pain by blocking the signals at the nerve endings
+It is a local anesthetic that prevents pain by blocking signals at nerve endings.

 This medicine is to be given only by or under the direct supervision of a doctor.